StefIIDuce/vogelkastMonitor/README.md

 Unzip it after download.

 Insert the SD card into the PC's SD card port and open the balenaEtcher app.
-Were're going to flash the raspbian os onto the SD card.
+We're going to flash the raspbian os onto the SD card.
 Make sure the SD card and os are selected, then Flash.
 Now remove and re-insert the SD card.
 Open the wpa_supplicant.conf file and edit the contents of ssid and psk with the name